Neil Hamilton (politician): Statement contradictions

-But, writing in the Sunday Times, Hamilton admitted making "a little salute" in the Reichstag.
+Writing in the Sunday Times, Hamilton admitted making "a little salute" in the Reichstag.
 Hamilton's admission had the effect of reaffirming the testimony of the two witnesses who alleged he had given a Nazi salute in Berlin and exposing those witnesses who had reversed their position.

 Dropping of libel action against the Young Conservatives

 Hamilton and Howarth reversed their earlier position and dropped their libel action against Pedley.
 They said that extracting an apology from Pedley was not "worth the bother".
 On 3 December 1986, Pedley refused the offered settlement terms and asked for a hearing in open court.
 Justice Simon Brown ruled that Hamilton and Howarth be debarred from alleging Pedley's words were libel and should pay Pedley's costs.

 Pedley made a statement from the steps to say he stood by his words in the Panorama programme and restated he had never said the MPs were Nazis, rather their behaviour was part of a pattern that would harm the Party and in the case of Hamilton's Berlin behaviour, the Final YC Report accused Hamilton of "batty eccentricity".
 On the more substantive allegations, Pedley said he reiterated the points made in the YC Report had been called into question."I consider I have the responsibility to vindicate the good work done by the members of that committee.
 Several have endured abuse and hate mail following publication of their names in the Young National Front paper Bulldog and other extremist papers.
 I hope this will now cease, together with set-ups and the surveillance and harassment of other witnesses; in my case by private security companies."

 In December 1986, Hamilton was appointed Parliamentary Private Secretary to David Mitchell.